Winter acne breakouts can be the hardest to treat because acne treatments dry and irritate most skin types.

 - More likely to have allergic reactions on the skin

-How do I treat my acne-prone skin in winter?
+How do I treat my acne in the winter?

 If your skin type changes from oily to dry in winter, retake the quiz and follow our products recommendations which will help you find: